November is National Diabetes Month! Did you know that approximately 0.5% to 1% of cats suffer from diabetes? Diagnoses are on the rise each year.

 Early Detection

-The most common early signs that you can watch for at home include weight loss and increased thirst and urination.
 If you notice these signs, schedule a veterinary visit as soon as possible to get your cat checked.
-Testing will help to rule out other complications and issues so that you can quickly get your kitty’s health back on track.
-Early detection and treatment can result in diabetic remission, so don’t delay!
+Testing will help to rule out other complications and issues so that you can quickly get your kitty's health back on track.
+Early detection and treatment can result in diabetic remission, so acting quickly is key.

 If your cat doesn't enter remission, lifelong treatment most commonly involves daily insulin injections and will likely include adjustments in diet and exercise.